 So, while you might feel like the donor conception conversation hasn’t started, the truth is, you’re already in it.
 These interactions and conversations become subtle lessons about what constitutes a family, how people are connected, and where individuals get their traits.
 Your actions and reactions contribute to your child's understanding of their origins and place in the world.

-You’re Setting the Vibe
+You Set the Vibe

 Child-Led vs. Child-Centered Approach

 A child-led approach to talking about donor conception might sound ideal—wait for them to ask the questions, right?
 While this may seem respectful of the child's curiosity, it can inadvertently place too much responsibility on the child to initiate important conversations.
+Children cannot ask about things they don't know exist, and they may avoid topics they sense are sensitive to protect their parents' feelings.
+Without proactive parent guidance, they might develop misconceptions or find themselves managing complex social dynamics around who knows about their origins.
+The burden of initiating these complex conversations shouldn't fall on children's shoulders.

 Finding the Balance

-From listening to DCP, we know that being donor-conceived means different things to different people - some see it as a minor detail while others feel it's a significant part of who they are.
-As parents, our role is to create space for our kids to figure that out for themselves, without pressure to feel any particular way about it.
+From listening to DCP, we know that being donor-conceived means different things to different people - some see it as a minor detail, while others feel it's a significant part of who they are.
+As parents, our role is to create space for our kids to figure that out for themselves without pressure to feel any particular way about it.